Turtle in Paradise

 Is it any good?

 Except for the fact that everyone is dirt-poor, living in Key West during the Depression seems like a good life for kids.
 Readers will enjoy watching Turtle and her new friends run around barefoot, explore on their own, or work together to run a business, trading babysitting for candy as part of The Diaper Gang.
 Everyone in town seems to be related and has a telling nickname -- which means Turtle's story is packed with eccentric characters, ranging from the ragtag boys who are often up to some kind of harmless mischief to sponge fishermen who speak of pirates and treasure.
-In the end, kids will find it easy to get swept up in this award-winning book, which is full of adventure, humor, and historical detail.
-Not only does it impart a sweet lesson about family, but it is also just plain fun to read.
+This book imparts a sweet lesson about family, but it is also just plain fun to read.

 Families can talk about...